On this page you will find the yearly revised Corporate Governance Statement and related up to date info and links.

 The Group Risk Management function, part of Group Finance & Control coordinates the Group risk management process and produces periodical risk reports for the President and CEO and the Executive Management Group.
 Updated Group risk assessment results with related ongoing or planned mitigation actions are communicated to the Audit Committee and further to the Board of Directors twice a year.

 Claims against Sanoma are monitored by Group Legal Affairs through a process covering claims over EUR 0.2 million or resulting in a potential negative effect of over EUR 0.2 million, whether by a governmental body, partner, agreement counterpart, personnel or some other party.

 Sanoma’s Internal Control Policy defines the internal control process applicable to all Sanoma subsidiaries.
 The internal control process includes control objective setting, control design and implementation, operating effectiveness testing, monitoring and continuous improvement, and reporting.

 Internal Controls consist of Entity-level controls, Process level controls and ICT general controls.

 Entity level controls are controls that apply to all levels of Sanoma (i.e. Group, SBU, business and entity-level) and can relate to more than one process.
 Entity-level control activities are, for example, existence and active implementation of code of conduct and different Group policies and guidelines.

 Process-level control activities are designed to mitigate risks relating to certain key processes.
 Examples of such processes are purchase-to-pay and payroll.
 Typical process-level controls are automated or manual reconciliations and approvals of transactions.

-Following the revised internal control policy, a Group-level harmonisation program regarding internal control systems was initiated in 2011.
-Group Risk Management function, part of Group Finance & Control, coordinates the Internal Control program and reports to the Audit Committee on a regular basis.
+Following the revised Internal Control Policy, a Group-level harmonisation programme regarding internal control systems was initiated in 2011.
+Group Risk Management function, part of Group Finance & Control, coordinates the Internal Control programme and reports to the Audit Committee on a regular basis.